AlexBodner/AlexBodner/README.md

 - 👋 Hi, I’m @AlexBodner
 - 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently studying AI Engineering
+- 🌱 I’m currently studying AI Engineering at University of San Andrés
 - 📫 How to reach me: mail: alexbodner2004@gmail.com or LinkedIn: Alexander Bodner

 <!---